aliatayee/search-analytic-rails/README.md

 ### Install & Setup

-To setup and install this sample AlFa Blog project, follow the below steps:
+To setup and install the project, follow the below steps:
 - Clone this project by the command:
   ```
   git clone https://github.com/aliatayee/search-analytic-rails